-Although many agencies use reasonable measures of the value of a statistical life for the purpose of assessing benefits, the cost per life saved by the regulations actually promulgated often far exceeds the estimated benefits.
+Although many agencies use reasonable measures of the value of a statistical life for the purposes of assessing benefits, the cost per life saved for the regulations actually promulgated often far exceeds the estimated benefits.
 The restrictive nature of agencies' legislative mandates often precludes consideration of costs in the regulatory decision.

-Table 35.1 lists various health and safety regulations and their estimated cost per life saved.
-The table also lists the cost per normalized life saved (in 1995 dollars), which accounts for the duration of life lost and the existence of discounting of future lives.
-Because the legislative mandate
+Table 37.1 lists various health and safety regulations and their estimated cost per life saved.
+The table also lists the cost per normalized life saved